 Click here for CV.

-I am a 5th year PhD candidate at Carleton University in the School of Journalism and Communication.
-I completed my undergraduate degree at Queen’s University, majoring in sociology and minoring in philosophy.
-I became interested in crime and specifically violence against women, and upon graduating, moved to Toronto to complete a two-year diploma program at George Brown College to become an assaulted women’s and children’s counsellor & advocate (AWCCA).
+A little bit about me: I completed my undergraduate degree at Queen’s University, majoring in sociology and minoring in philosophy.
+I then moved to Toronto to complete a two-year diploma program at George Brown College to become an assaulted women’s and children’s counsellor & advocate (AWCCA).
 I spent a few years in Toronto working as a woman’s counsellor in women’s shelters and at a crisis helpline.

 Then, I decided to move to Ottawa to pursue an MA in sociology with a specialization in feminist and gender studies at the University of Ottawa.
 During this degree, my interests expanded into the world of video games.
 My master’s thesis, A Feminist Autoethnography: On Hegemonic Masculinity, Failure, and Subversive Play in League of Legends, explores these elements through the lens of feminist and queer game studies.
-Since then, I have completed a comprehensive examination on affect theory, published a paper with Statistics Canada on Investigating the use of blockchain to authenticate data from the Statistics Canada website, written a piece in the book Showing theory to know theory: Understanding social science concepts through illustrative vignettes (2022) called May the force be with you: Illustrating affect through the force in Star Wars (with testimonial here).

 I live in Ottawa with my partner Colin and our rescue dog Chris.